spdx/spdx-spec/chapters/2-document-creation-information.md

 </SpdxDocument>
 ```

-## 2.3 SPDX Identifier <a name="2.3"></a>
+## D.3 SPDX identifier field <a name="2.3"></a>

 **2.3.1** Purpose: Identify the current SPDX document which may be referenced in relationships by other files, packages internally and documents externally.
 To reference another SPDX document in total, this identifier should be used with the external document identifier preceding it.
-See the “Relationships between SPDX Elements” section for examples.
+See [Clause R](7-relationships-between-SPDX-elements.md) for examples.

 **2.3.2** Intent:  Provide a way for the document to refer to itself in relationship to other elements.